FORTUNE21/printf/README.md

 # 0x11.
 C - printf
 Foundations - Low-level programming & Algorithm ― Hatching out
-by Julien Barbier, co-founder at Holberton School.
-Project to be done in teams of 2 people (your team: Gifti Lellisa, Tolera Degefa)
+Project to be done in teams of 2 people (your team: Awe Mary, Nony Nzekwe)

 ## Background Context
 * Write your own `printf` function.